Ant63/dept/README.md

 created fields rather than creating them in a module.

 An alternative approach would be to use the Field API to create the fields at inatall.

+I have also added a Constraint Validator to the AUTH TOKEN field, so it is not possible to enter a value that is shorter than 32 characters.
+This could be extended to ensure the value entered is numeric.